chanqoDev/newsletterSignup/README.md

 # newsletterSignup
-## this newsletter was deployed using Heroku and build with Node and express.
+#### Sign up to my newsletter which was deployed using Heroku and build with Node and express.